 For an extra $20, you can add a glass of Champagne (Veuve Clicquot Yellow Label or Rose, or Perriet-Jouët) or Bios Baco Oloroso Sherry to the three teas.

 When you’re next planning a trip to New York, be sure to consider this timeless and memorable experience.
-Visiting The Plaza was something I’d always wanted to do and what better way than the extravagant tea sitting.
+Visiting The Plaza Hotel New York was something I’d always wanted to do and what better way than the extravagant tea sitting.